-- 13.1 The applicable Accounting Standards were followed along with proper explanations relating to material departures in the preparation of the annual accounts. - 13.2 The Accounting Policies were selected and applied consistently and judgements and estimates were made that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period. - 13.3 Proper and sufficient care was taken for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities. - 13.4 The attached annual accounts for the year ended March 31, 2018 were prepared on a going concern basis. - 13.5 Adequate Internal Financial Controls to be followed by the Company were laid down and they were adequate and operating effectively. - 13.6 Proper systems were devised to ensure compliance with the provisions of all applicable laws and the same were adequate and operating effectively.
+- 13.1 The applicable accounting standards were followed along with proper explanations relating to material departures in the preparation of the annual accounts. - 13.2 The accounting policies were selected and applied consistently and judgements and estimates were made that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period. - 13.3 Proper and sufficient care was taken for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities. - 13.4 The attached annual accounts for the year ended March 31, 2019 were prepared on a going concern basis. - 13.5 Adequate internal financial controls to be followed by the Company were laid down and they were adequate and operating effectively. - 13.6 Proper systems were devised to ensure compliance with the provisions of all applicable laws and the same were adequate and operating effectively.

-14. Directors
+Directors

-- 14.1 Appointments | Reappointments | Cessations - 14.1.1 According to the Articles of Association of the Company, Mr S S Lalbhai retires by rotation and being eligible, offers himself for reappointment at the forthcoming AGM scheduled on September 21, 2018. - 14.1.2 Subject to the approval of the Members in the AGM: - Mr S A Shah was appointed as an Independent Director effective April 01, 2019 for a period of 5 consecutive years. - ii) Mr A R Jadeja was appointed as an
+14.1 Appointments | Reappointments | Cessations

+- 14.1.1 According to the Articles of Association of the Company, Mr T R Gopi Kannan retires by rotation and being eligible, offers himself for reappointment at the forthcoming AGM scheduled on July 19, 2019. - 14.2 Policies on appointment and remuneration